Duan-JM/awesome-papers-fewshot/README.md

 #### Architecture
 - [x] [ICML 2017] Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks
+- [x] [CVPR 2019] Task-Agnostic Meta-Learning for Few-shot Learning

+    A training method force model to learn a unbiased initial model without over-performing on some particular tasks.

 #### Task Representation and Measure
 - [x] [ICCV 2019] TASK2VEC- Task Embedding for Meta-Learning